Receiving The Ball In Soccer – 8 Questions Answered!

 As the name implies, a second ball is a ball you receive after the first one during a soccer game.
 If a ball is coming out of the air and a teammate deflects it towards you, you’re going to win that second ball.

 For a second ball to occur, you have to press your opponent very high in order to force them to play long balls.
 From a long ball comes the first ball.
-And from a first ball comes the second ball.
+And from the first ball comes the second ball.

 There are two types of the second ball such as an offensive second ball and a defensive second ball.